 Does the IIC only do projects in India?

-Currently, the IIC only works on year round projects in India.
-We have had a successful pilot of a summer program in Brazil and we hope to expand this over the coming year.
-If you would like to partner with the IIC as a host for a project in another country, please email firstname.lastname@example.org.
+Currently, the IIC works on year round projects in India and the United States, specifically Chicago.
+We have had a successful pilot of a summer program in Brazil, and we hope to expand this over the coming years.
+If you would like to partner with the IIC as a host for a project in another country, please email email@example.com.

 Does the IIC accept volunteers?